wavemotion-dave/StellaDS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V2.9 : 19-Jun-2021 by Dave Bernazzani (wavemotion)
+  * High Score Support!
+  * Preliminary Instruction Manual support (only a dozen games so far)

 V2.8 : 11-Jun-2021 by Dave Bernazzani (wavemotion)
   * A couple dozen micro-tweaks to the sound driver to squeeze out a bit more performance.
 Elevators Amiss is now running at 60FPS!
 All of the Starpath